robcarver17/pysystemtrade/docs/production.md

    - `function` to produce allocations eg sysproduction.strategy_code.strategy_allocation.weighted_strategy_allocation
    - `strategy_weights` dict of strategy names
       - `strategy_name` weight as float

+The following are configuration options that are not in defaults.yaml and *may* be in private_config.yaml:

+- `quandl_key`: if using quandl data
+- `barchart_key`: if using barchart data
+- `email_address`: if you want to get emailed errors and reports
+- `email_pwd`
+- `email_server`: this is the outgoing server

+The following are configuration options that are in defaults.yaml and can be overriden in private_config.yaml:

 [Backup paths](#data-backup)
 - `backtest_store_directory` parent directory, backtests are stored under strategy_name subdirectory